Branch History (1984 - 2009)

 There were branch visits to Broughton Brewery and the short-lived Glaschu Brewery in Glasgow., and the Waterside Inn, Seamill (then a Brewer’s Fayre) held a beer festival.

 The Branch AGM was held at Geordie’s Byre for the first time, and Geordie’s was also the first recipient of the revived Pub of the Year award.
 There was a visit to another short-lived brewery at Lugton.
 The Parkstone in Prestwick took real ale out after many years, leaving the town as a beer desert.

 A branch day outing to Newcastle-upon-Tyne took place, and there was a visit to the Heather Ales brewery at Strathaven.
-Sulwath Brewery in Castle Douglas held it first beer festival as part of Food Week.
-It was intended to try opening the beer festival on a Sunday for the first time, but the beer ran out on the Saturday evening.
-Kelburn Goldihops was Beer of the Festival.
-Geordie’s Byre was Pub of the Year once more.
+Sulwath Brewery in Castle Douglas held its first beer festival as part of Food Week.
+It was intended to try opening the beer festival on a Sunday for the first time, but the Beer ran out on the Saturday evening.
+Kelburn Goldihops was the Beer of the Festival.
+Geordie’s Byre was the Pub of the Year once more.

 There was a memorable branch trip to Nethergate Brewery to present the Beer of the Festival award.
 The beer festival reverted to Thursday-Saturday opening, and Harviestoun Bitter & Twisted won Beer of the Festival.
 A different pub, the Steam Packet at Isle of Whithorn, managed to break the duopoly and win Pub of the Year.
 A Christmas pub crawl took place in Ayr, starting a new regular and popular event.